NBA Trade Rumors: Andre Drummond, Reggie Jackson Deadline Deals In The Works?

-Andre Drummond and Reggie Jackson are young, talented and currently the face of the Detroit Pistons franchise, but are they on the verge of becoming members of a new team?
+Andre Drummond and Reggie Jackson are young, talented, and currently the face of the Detroit Pistons franchise, but are they on the verge of becoming members of a new team?
 The NBA trade rumors are at a fever pitch as we enter the last 24 hours or so before the official deadline takes place on Thursday, February 23 at 3 p.m.
 ET.

 With many star names and key players being thrown around the rumor mill as possible last minute deals, are the Pistons willing to part ways with two of their top guns in an attempt to improve the team?